 Now comes the final step in this trial wedding cake tale.
 Making the actual cake.
 This is a recipe I created several years ago when a friend of Hubby’s asked me to make a number 2 shaped vanilla cake for her daughter’s birthday.
 I wanted to use my own recipe and I made a rather giant version of what follows hereafter.
 Since then, I have baked it countless times, in round tins, square tins, cupcake pans, bundts, tray bake pans… You name it.
 I have, however, been holding back on sharing it until now as being a plain cake, I wanted to be absolutely sure it was as perfect as I could make it before I shared it with you.

-As this cake was to serve as a taste test, I simply made a two tiered 20cm cake using sandwich tins – the original recipe called for more than twice the amount of batter to make that giant number cake!
+As this cake was to serve as a taste test, I simply made a two-tiered 20cm cake using sandwich tins – the original recipe called for more than twice the amount of batter to make that giant number cake!
 A long while ago I embarked on a mission to discover the secret to making the lightest, most tender crumbed, tallest sponge cake and I really did my research.
-There’s some rules to follow to guarantee that kind of wonderful result:
+There are some rules to follow to guarantee that kind of wonderful result:

 - All ingredients must be at room temperature before you start